The main functions of the Continuing Education Program (CEP) of the BJCP are to:

 This is an adaptation of the normal BREW sessions of the CEP.
 There are basically two different types of special event BREWs that qualify.

 These all will have the common thread of expanding judge knowledge for improving perception and feedback.
 It is up to the participants to notify the CEP and/or the organizer, prior to the event, to gain CEP sanctioning.
+A brief outline of the event, and what is expected to be learned, shall be forwarded to the CEP Director.
 The CEP will not generally seek out events to sanction, but may make inquiries on behalf of BJCP members that request it.

 BICEP Instruction Course